model-checking/kani/rmc-docs/src/tutorial-kinds-of-failure.md

 ## Future work

-RMC notably does not check the following:
+RMC notably does not currently check the following:

 1. Concurrency bugs, deadlocks, or data races.
 It's possible RMC may be extended in the future to find such issues.